-What was anticipated as a pleasant and simple task of choosing colors at the local paint store has instead become a nightmare of choices, added to by the time pressures which I call the “the arbitrary tyranny of the painter,” when in fact, choosing life-enhancing colors takes careful consideration.
-Use the color tips from the color experts.
+What was anticipated as a pleasant and simple task of choosing colors at the local paint store has instead become a nightmare of choices, added to by the time pressures which I call the "the arbitrary tyranny of the painter," when in fact, choosing life-enhancing colors takes careful consideration.
+Use the color tips from the color experts and professional remodeling contractors.

 First tip: If you want happy results, it's not a good idea to rush this process.
 Tell the painter to come back when you are ready and set a time frame in which to make your choices.
 Even then, have the painter help you test out a couple of colors before launching into the project.
 Do not be afraid to make adjustments if you are unhappy.

 To help you here are some factors influencing perception to consider:

 - The time of day the area will be most used.

 - The type of light it will be viewed in.

 - The size or scale of the area.

 - The general age of the people using the room.

 - The intended activities of the space.